 STEP 4: Study visits

 There is no specific number of visits for which we are interested in collecting data, as patients can potentially be followed for duration of 50 years.
 Data will therefore be collected from Baseline Visit through Visit “x” (potentially 50 years later).
-We would like to at least collect data at the following mandatory timepoints: 2 years, 5 years, 10 years, and 25 years after a patient is enrolled in the study; however, numerous clinical visits may take place during the study between these timepoints; these can be scheduled or unscheduled and are referred to as Follow-Up Visits.
+We would like to at least collect data at the following mandatory time-points: 2 years, 5 years, 10 years, and 25 years after a patient is enrolled in the study; however, numerous clinical visits may take place during the study between these time-points; these can be scheduled or unscheduled and are referred to as Follow-Up Visits.
 Specifically, we are interested in collecting data from 3 months, 6 months, 9 months, and 1 year post-operatively or after the initiation of intervention (for non-operative patients).
 Procedures and details and the specific forms required for each visit are specified below.
 (See Figure B.2 for an overview of the visits).
 Surgeons’ clinic schedules and/or patients’ visit schedules should be monitored so as to not miss a scheduled follow-up visit.
 Additional tracking measures can be carried out as seen necessary by individual institutions to make sure patient visits are not missed.
 If a patient is unavailable for follow-up in clinic, then Remote Follow-Up is acceptable.
-Remote Follow-Up consists of contacting the patient by phone to let him/her know survey material is being mailed to him/her, and then collecting the completed forms when they are sent back by the patient.
+Remote Follow-Up consists of contacting the patient by phone to let him/her know survey material is being emailed / mailed to him/her.
+The Prospective Cohort REDCap has a feature in which coordinators can send surveys to patients through email.

 Baseline: Baseline will consist of the visit during which a patient is diagnosed with OCD of the knee, confirmed by MRI or x-ray imaging.
-The first study visit, or “baseline,” will consist of consent and the collection of demographic information and a brief medical history (Packet 2, patient’s medical history and Packet 1, surgeon-completed patient medical history) and eligibility (Screening and Eligibility Form).
+The first study visit, or “baseline,” will consist of consent and the collection of demographic information and a brief medical history (Form 2A/2B, patient’s medical history and Form 2C, surgeon-completed patient medical history) and eligibility (Screening and Eligibility Form).
 Note that the Screening and Eligibility Form is filled out for all patients, whether or not it is simply a “screening” visit or the official “baseline” visit.

-If a patient is deemed eligible at the first visit, consent will be obtained, the Screening and Eligibility Form will be completed, a physical exam will be performed (Packet 1), and the patient will be asked to fill out the Outcome Questionnaires (Packet 2).
+If a patient is deemed eligible at the first visit, consent will be obtained, the Screening and Eligibility Form will be completed, a physical exam will be performed by the surgeon (Form 2C), and the patient will be asked to fill out the Outcome Questionnaires (Form 2A/2B).
 X-Ray and MRI forms will be filled out based on the x-ray and/or MRI used to determine the patient’s eligibility.
 The patient may get x-ray and MRI at this baseline visit or not depending on if s/he has recent images or not.
 If the Investigator feels the images are recent enough to diagnose the patient, then they may be used as the patient’s inclusion criteria imaging studies.
 Once again, the x-ray and MRI forms should be completed for the specific images used to determine eligibility.
 In some cases, multiple imaging forms will need to be completed.

 If a patient is not yet eligible due to needing confirmation by imaging, s/he is not eligible for consent and forms should not yet be filled out for Baseline Visit, other than the Screening and Eligibility Form, which will include an indication of why the patient was not eligible or did not consent.